Wednesday, March 22, 2023

 Hmmmmm.

 After some debugging one can find a struct entry that is set to 1000 for fonts that work and 2048 for those that don't: face->units_per_EM.
 This scaling value is arbitrary but most (but not all) Adobe Type 1 fonts use 1000 while most (but not all) TrueType fonts use 2048.
-PDF uses 1000, probably to mach Type 1 conventions.
+PDF uses 1000, probably to match Type 1 conventions.
 This is even documented in the PDF specification 1.7, section 9.2.4, page 241: "For all font types except Type 3, the units of glyph space are one-thousandth of a unit of text space".
 This is incredibly easy to miss when reading the 700+ pages of text in the specification.
 I know because I did it.
 Several times.

 Monday, March 20, 2023